-During the last couple of months with less of the usual demands assailing our every waking hour, we might have noticed we are thinking about our elderly relatives more, thanking the postman for delivering our mail or joining in the weekly clap for our carers.
+During the last year with less of the usual demands assailing our every waking hour, we might have noticed we are thinking about our elderly relatives more, or thanking the postman for delivering our mail.
 We might dismiss these gestures as the product of simply having more time on our hands but we may as also notice a ‘feel-good rush’ associated with them – it may just be that we are feeling the positive effects of being kind.

 Despite the prevalence of notions of ‘survival of the fittest’ in our busy, modern lives, evolutionary psychologists postulate that we are all born with a ‘Compassion Instinct’ as one of the strongest drives which has helped humankind survive and flourish.
 Our nervous systems have evolved over time to have a highly tuned sensitivity to caring about others and so it seems the desire to do good is hard-wired in us.
 Lockdown is merely giving many of us the time to re-discover this desire.

 Besides improving personal relationships, evidence shows that being kind to others is beneficial for our own mental and physical health and wellbeing.
 When we are kind, our bodies and minds know it.
 Here’s how: